 Continuous improvement will be fostered in the learning environment.
 The students will be accountable for meeting measurable outcomes.
-The faculty serve as role models and design effective learning experiences so that graduates can be competent, entry-level practitioners in a variety of settings.
-The faculty and students are active drivers towards excellence as we all move to achieve personal and program goals.
+The faculty serve as role models and design effective learning experiences so that graduates can be competent, entry level practitioners in a variety of settings.
+The faculty and students are active drivers towards excellence as we all move to achieve personal and program-goals.

-Dependability, professional behavior, ethical and legal delivery as well as sensitivity to gender and cultural issues are expected of our faculty, staff, students, and graduates.
+Dependability, professional behavior, ethical and legal delivery as well as sensitivity to gender and cultural issues are expected of our faculty, staff, students and graduates.
 The career goal of cooperation is demonstrated through effective communication and the outcome of initiative equates with the nurse's knowledge to continually expand through advanced education and research.

-SVCC LPN Student Learning Outcomes
+SVCC Student Learning Outcomes

-Students can expect the following learning outcomes after completing a Practical Nursing (LPN) certificate from SVCC:
+Students can expect to achieve the following end-of-program learning outcomes once completing an Associate in Applied Science (AAS) degree in nursing from SVCC:

-Patient Centered Care: Demonstrate respect for the diversity of patients, families, and communities.
+Patient Centered Care: Validate individuals, families, and communities as partners in holistic care.